 Unleash the Spring Magic!

 It is worth bearing in mind that, in their purest form, all the seasonal rituals and celebrations were performed to align with the energy of that season.
-It wasn’t just “pagans” who celebrated the turning of the wheel of nature – Ancient Greeks, Romans and Egyptians all have a rich history of celebrating the passing of the seasons in very similar ways, worshipping the same gods and goddesses with the only differences being in their names.
-The Egyptian Great Sphinx gazes due east to where the sun rises on the spring equinox, this is thought to be symbolic of the resurrection of Osiris at the dawning of the sun on the spring equinox.
+Alongside pagans who celebrate the turning of the wheel of nature, ancient Greeks, Romans and Egyptians also have a rich history of celebrating the passing of the seasons in very similar ways, worshipping the same gods and goddesses with the only differences being in their names.

-Unfortunately, we seem to have lost our intimate connection with the earth, seasons are demarcated by “fashion” and “sport” with many of us barely noticing the significance of the wheel of the year turning.
+Wheel of the Year festivals offer us an opportunity to reconnect with the Earth and to align ourselves with the energy of the season.
 Here are some ideas as to what we can do as individuals to honour the passing of this coming spring equinox.

 Linking your meals with the seasons is a great way to attune with nature.
 Foods which tune in with this day are; eggs, first fruits of the season, seeds such as sunflower, pumpkin and sesame, pine nuts and leafy green vegetables to name but a few.
 Simnel cake and more famously hot cross buns are all traditional at this time of year.
 Here’s a couple of seasonal recipes with a vegan twist to get you started:

 Spring Ceremonies and Rituals

 Nowadays the word "magic" tends to conjour up pictures of cauldrons and spell casting, however its etymology takes us back to the Proto-Indo-European word "magh", which simply means "to be able".